nanocurrency/nano-docs/docs/node-implementation/voting.md

 Nodes will treat votes differently depending on the value of their timestamp field, which results in two phases of voting.
 These votes can be considered non-final votes and final votes.

 Non-final votes are generated when a node is ready to vote on a block and it has not seen enough vote weight to reach quorum.
-This non-final vote will have the current time in the timestamp field.
+This non-final vote will have the current Unix time stamp in seconds in the timestamp field.

 Once quorum is reached from votes received, the node will then generate a new final vote for the same block where the timestamps field contains the maximum value possible: `18446744073709551615`.